 Generally, there are two ways to purchase bonds.
 When a bond is first issued you can purchase it directly from the company, afterwards, they are listed on the secondary market where investors can buy and sell their bonds.

-The coupon rate, more often than not is based on a percentage of the face value, therefore it too remains fixed.
-So, where you will see a difference in the market value of bond is in the market price.
-For example, if interest rates rise, the value of a bond may fall below it’s face value, perhaps leaving the market price at $92.
-However, when the bond reaches its maturity date, investors will still receive the face value of the bond, typically $100.
+The coupon rate more often than not is based on a percentage of the face value, therefore it too remains fixed.
+So, where you will see a difference in the market value of a bond is in the market price.
+For example, if interest rates rise, the value of a bond may fall below its face value, perhaps leaving the market price at $92.
+However, when the bond reaches its maturity date, investors will still receive the face value of the bond – typically $100.
 Therefore, if you had bought in at that time you’d make an additional profit on that investment.

 If you are considering purchasing a bond, ensure you thoroughly read and understand the prospectus set by the bond issuers first.
 The prospectus will outline all the key features of a bond and risks that investors need to be aware of.
 If you would like further information on the risks involved and whether investing in bonds is right for your portfolio, you should contact a financial adviser.